Welcome to the Biochemistry and Biophysics Graduate Programs at Iowa State University!

 . . .And welcome to Ames!

 The biochemistry and biophysics graduate program looks forward to your arrival this fall.
-Please plan to arrive on campus by August 19, which is the start date of your assistantship, as orientation events and activities are being planned during that week, which is one week before fall classes start on Monday, August 24.
+Please plan to arrive on campus for orientation week, which begins on Monday, August 10 this fall.
 If you have any questions, please email Connie Garnett, the Graduate Program Coordinator.

 Orientation Plans and Activities for Fall 2020